etro-js/etro/README.md

 > Check out [this guide](https://clabe45.github.io/vidar/docs/migrating-v0-8-0)
 > for migrating.

 Vidar is a typescript framework for programmatically editing videos.
-Similar to GUI-based video-editing software, it lets you layer media and other content on a timeline.
-Audio, image, video and other tracks are supported, along with powerful video effects for existing tracks.
-Being very flexible and extendable, you can choose to only use the core components or define your own.
+Similar to GUI-based video-editing software, it lets you composite layers and add effects.
+Vidar comes shipped with text, video, audio and image layers, along with a bunch of GLSL effects.
+You can also define your own layers and effects with javascript and GLSL.

 ## Features

 - Composite video and audio layers
 - Use built-in hardware accelerated effects
 - Write your own effects in JavaScript and GLSL
-- Manipulate audio with the web audio API
+- Manipulate audio with the web audio API *(audio effects coming soon)*
-- Define layer and effect properties as keyframes and functions
+- Define layer and effect parameters as keyframes or custom functions
-- Export to a blob or file
+- Render to a blob in realtime *(offline rendering coming soon)*

 ## Installation